 Phassy is full of ideas and knows how to inspire the members of her self-help groups and encourage them to follow suit.
 She is currently building a kind of greenhouse to grow traditional African leafy vegetables.

-One day was dedicated to a joint meeting with the three County Chapters of Siaya, Kakamega and Bungoma.
+Strengthening women's self-confidenceOne day was dedicated to a joint meeting with the three County Chapters of Siaya, Kakamega and Bungoma.
 We wanted to hear how things had gone so far with the development of the rural women's association.
 The women were full of praise for the activities offered.

 Alice Ombima from Kakamega proudly explains: "We have learned a lot: We can represent WoFaAK and ourselves with confidence.
 We can stand in front of people and talk without fainting.
 We give interviews on radio and television."

+The youth representatives reported that young women had grown a lot as a result of the trainings.
 A systemic change in society is noticeable, they said - the relationship between young men and women is changing.

+"Now we can pay the school fees for a whole year in advance and thus invest in the future of our children," confirms Carren Odhiambo from Siaya.
 Above all, the training on how to avoid domestic violence has made a big difference.
 The women now know their rights and who they can turn to if necessary.
 Through self-organized educational events in the communities, much suffering has been averted.
 "Even though Bungoma leads the statistics of incidents throughout Kenya, the number of cases is going down," confirms Jacklyne Wabwoba from Bungoma.

 The executive committees from Siaya, Kakamega and Bungoma with the BBV Landfrauen.